 FUNDING AREAS: Education, cultural and historic preservation, healthcare, medical research, and the religious and education efforts of the Catholic Church

 IP TAKE: Public education in Boston is a huge cause for this funder.
-But regardless of what program area you’re working in, make sure to craft your pitch around creating sustainable social change for the long-term.
+But regardless of what program area a nonprofit is working in, make sure to craft a pitch around creating sustainable social change for the long-term.

-PROFILE: The Lynch Foundation was established in 1988 by Carolyn and Peter Lynch, whose had educators as parents, attended public schools, and went to college on scholarships.
+PROFILE: Established in 1988, the Lynch Foundation is the foundation of Carolyn and Peter Lynch, who had educators as parents, attended public schools, and went to college on scholarships.
 They have always had a passion for education, which is where a significant portion of the foundation’s grantmaking strategy lies as well.
 Carolyn Lynch passed away October 1, 2015 of complications of leukemia at the age of 69.
-Other grantmaking areas of focus are cultural and historic preservation, healthcare, medical research, and the religious and education efforts of the Catholic Church.
+In addition to education, other grantmaking areas of focus are cultural and historic preservation, healthcare, medical research, and the religious and education efforts of the Catholic Church.

 This foundation views its grantees as partners and also values networking with these organizations impact the most people.
 Overall, the Lynch Foundation is looking to support organizations that promise long-term benefits, rather than addressing shorter-term needs.
 Multi-year grants are common because Lynch believes in strengthening nonprofits for the long-term.
 Common types of awards here are: challenge grants, multi-year grants, capacity-building grants, program grants and operating grants, and endowment grants.
 Past support has gone to the Anti-Defamation League, Bay Cove Human Services, and the Boston Symphony Orchestra.